 Still on SQL 2008?

-It is only a matter of months before the July 9th, 2019 end of support for SQL Server 2008 and SQL Server 2008 R2.
+The July 9th, 2019 end of support for SQL Server 2008 and SQL Server 2008 R2 is upon us!
 This end of free security updates is going to leave your databases vulnerable.
 Even if you aren’t ready to update, Microsoft is offering an additional 3 years of Extended Support on SQL 2008 databases that shift to hosting on Azure Virtual Machines.
 Additionally, by working with Agile IT, you can save up to 55% if you use your existing licenses to migrate to Azure SQL with Azure Hybrid Benefit.
-Schedule a call with one of our Cloud Advisors, and find out what you can save.
+Request a quote to find out how our managed DevOps services can make this a seamless migration.